-The journey which started from that small eatery is today quite an achievement and mentionable history.
-Debu Barick has taken Bijoli Grill to become a formidable brand in food and catering to some of the most recalled celebrities by now … Indira Gandhi, Rajiv Gandhi, Zakir Hussain, Jyoti Basu, Mithun Charaborty, Aparna Sen, the Indian and West Indies Cricket team … the list is endless.
-Bijoli Grill today caters simultaneously to 22-25 marriages in an evening and is the top brand name in organised catering in Calcutta today employing around hundreds of skilled manpower and professionals.
-All this started from small eatery behind Bijoli Cinema around 50 years back.
-The man behind the show… Debu Barick.
+The journey which started from a small eatery behind Bijoli Cinema 75 years ago, has become a story of achievement and a true legacy of Bengal.
+Debu Barick elevated Bijoli Grill to make it a formidable brand in food and catering and Bijoli Grill had the privilege of hosting some of the most recalled celebrities of the 20th century - Indira Gandhi, Rajiv Gandhi, Zakir Hussain, Jyoti Basu, Mithun Charaborty, Aparna Sen, the Indian and West Indies Cricket team.. the list is endless.
+Today, Bijoli Grill caters simultaneously to 22-25 marriages in an evening and is the top brand name in organized catering in Calcutta, employing hundreds of skilled professionals for managing its pan-India operations.
+All this started from a small eatery behind Bijoli Cinema around 50 years back.
+The man behind the show - Debu Barick.